Cibotium chamissoi

 Natural Range & Environment

 Cibotium chamissoi is endemic to all the main Hawaiian Islands except Ni‘ihau, Kaua‘i, and Kaho‘olawe.
-It is common on O‘ahu, but uncommon on all the other Islands.
+It is common on O‘ahu but uncommon on all the other Islands.
 This hāpuʻu species is found in mesic to wet forests from 150 to 1,200 m (492 to 3,937 ft) but is less common above 800 m (2,625 ft) and occasionally seen as low as 50 m (164 ft) [Palmer 2003].

 On O‘ahu, Cibotium chamissoi is usually the first Cibotium one sees when hiking up into the mountains, while a bit farther up one begins to encounter C. menziesii.
 Where the two species grow close to each other, you can occasionally see hybrids.
 Higher still, there is typically a gap with few or no hāpuʻu, followed by the dominance of C. glaucum at higher elevations [Palmer 2003].

-In the 1990s, all the Cibotium species on O‘ahu were attacked by the alien two-spotted leafhopper (Sophonia rufofascia), which greatly reduced the number of wild hāpuʻu.
+In the 1990s, all the Cibotium species on O‘ahu were attacked by the alien two-spotted leafhopper (Sophonia orientalis), which greatly reduced the number of wild hāpuʻu.
 Even today, the remaining tree ferns are frequently less healthy or have smaller fronds [Palmer 2003].
 Today, this leafhopper is present on all the major Hawaiian Islands from sea level to 4,000 ft (1,219 m) [Crop Knowledge Master].

 Description